Larry O. Voecks

 When riding spend time thinking about things like posture in the saddle...shoulders - hips - heels.
 Try to feel where your horse's feet are, close your eyes, be relaxed and get the feel of his feet.
 Do figure eights around trees and bushes, cross logs, stop and back between trees or rocks.
 Be creative and put another dimension in trail riding, so you're not just sitting there.
 Both rider and equine partner will benefit.

-The premise of a trail challenge, like the AQHA Trail Challenge Program, can provide a terrific venue to enhance your relationship with your equine partner.
+The premise of an equine challenge can provide a terrific venue to enhance your relationship with your equine partner.
 These challenges can be a lot of fun and will improve the relationship between horse and rider by introducing both to new experiences.
 Developing this partnership through education and experience will make riding safe, fun and more pleasurable.

 And that is what we are here to help you with.........